How to Make a Lavender Tincture: A Home Remedy for Great Sleep

 To make:

-4. Let the jar sit for 2-6 weeks, gently shaking each days.
-Different herbs require different lengths of time to sit in alcohol, so it’s important to do some research on the length of time required for each various herb, particularly if using medicinally.
+4. Allow the tincture to develop over four to six weeks.
+Different herbs require different lengths of time to extract in alcohol, so it’s important to do some research on the length of time required for each various herb you’re using, particularly if you plan on using the tincture for medicinal purposes.
 Otherwise, you might start extracting other components that are less desirable.

-6. Store the tincture in amber glass bottles to protect it from light, or in a cool, dark place if using clear bottles.
+6. Once the tincture has been strained, label the tincture bottles with the date and recommended dosages.
 Alcohol tinctures should last for years, though if they look funky, don’t use them.

 Lavender tincture tutorial